oracle-livelabs/apex/ai-interactive-report-lab/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

 This task demonstrates how the assistant can refine the same report session without starting over.
 You will highlight important records, narrow the business question, turn the result into a chart, and save the final layout for repeat use.

-1. Enter `Highlight rows where Qty To Target is greater than 10 in green` and send the prompt.
+1. Enter: *Highlight rows where Qty To Target is greater than 10 in green* and send the prompt.

     ![Enter the highlight prompt](images/enter-highlight-prompt.png)